-3) Diversification of Remarketing Agents and Counterparties
+3) Diversification of Remarketing Agents and Credit Facility Providers

 In selecting remarketing agents for variable rate debt, the Authority will seek to choose a diversity of remarketing agents to better foster competition.
-For similar reasons, the Authority will seek to diversify its counterparties when selecting institutions to provide liquidity or credit enhancement for Airport variable rate debt.
+For similar reasons, the Authority will seek to diversify institutions providing liquidity or credit enhancement for Airport variable rate debt.